Download the PHP package onelogin/php-saml without Composer

 Read more about Open Redirect CWE-601.

-Avoiding Reply attacks
+Avoiding Replay attacks

 SAML Messages have a limited timelife (NotBefore, NotOnOrAfter) that make harder this kind of attacks, but they are still possible.

-In order to avoid them, the SP can keep a list of SAML Messages or Assertion IDs alredy valdidated and processed.
+In order to avoid them, the SP can keep a list of SAML Messages or Assertion IDs alredy validated and processed.
 Those values only need to be stored the amount of time of the SAML Message life time, so we don't need to store all processed message/assertion Ids, but the most recent ones.

 The OneLogin_Saml2_Auth class contains the getLastRequestID, getLastMessageId and getLastAssertionId methods to retrieve the IDs